-The night before your adventure, you should aim to consume a high carb meal, with some protein and fat.
-Try to keep the fibre content of this meal relatively low, especially if you are prone to gastro intestinal issues when exercising.
+The night before race day, you should aim to consume a high carb meal, with some protein and fat.
+Try to keep the fibre content of this meal relatively low, especially if you are prone to gastro intestinal issues when running.
 A great example is spaghetti bolognaise with garlic bread.